JSBSim-Team/jsbsim/README.md

 # Legal stuff
 JSBSim is open source and is licensed under the LGPL 2.1 license.
 The license is included in the source code in the file [COPYING](https://github.com/JSBSim-Team/jsbsim/blob/master/COPYING)

 No proprietary code is included.
 All code included within JSBSim has been developed on a volunteer basis using publicly available information, and is often directly linked to a particular textbook, for educational reference.
+In some cases, code of a generic nature has been donated back to the project.

 Likewise, the aircraft models included in this project and distribution do not include any proprietary, sensitive, or classified data.
-All data is derived from textbooks, freely available technical reports, or other public data.
+All data is derived from textbooks (such as Stevens and Lewis "Aircraft Control and Simulation" and Sutton's "Rocket Propulsion Elements"), freely available technical reports (see: http://ntrs.nasa.gov and http://www.aiaa.org), or other public data (such as the FAA web site).
+Aircraft models included in the JSBSim distribution and with names corresponding to existing commercial or military aircraft are approximations crafted using publicly available information, and are for educational or entertainment uses only.